Sharkytihno/ort-conception-sid/exercices/README.md

 ### dataset-3

-- What are the 2 products that women buy the most on wednesday ?
+1. On Wednesdays, what are the top 2 things that women usually buy?
-- How much men spend on average on saturday afternoon ?
+2. What is the average amount of money men spend on Saturday afternoons?
-- Compare the products bought by women and men between 17h and 21h ?
+3. How do the products purchased by men and women compare from 5 pm to 9 pm?
-- What are the 3 months of the year that bring the most revenue ?
+4. Which are the three months of the year with the highest revenue?

 Unit prices of products